poti35/mysql-wordpress-mc/README.md

 * Deployments to ensure that the Pods remain operational.
 * Secrets to store confidential passwords.

-### Pre-requisitos
+### REQUIREMENTS

 For our example we will need to install Minikube and the Kubectl command on our machine.

 #### KUBECTL

-Use the best option for your OS descripted in this link: [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-with-curl)
+Use the option corresponding to your operating system: [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-with-curl)

 #### MINIKUBE